govend/govend/README.md

 govend [![Build Status](https://travis-ci.org/gophersaurus/govend.svg?branch=master)](https://travis-ci.org/gophersaurus/govend)
 ============================================================================================================================

 The CLI tool `govend` takes a stab at golang dependency management.
+While many projects already exist to manage external golang packages, `govend` follows a
-While many different solutions already exist to manage external golang packages, `govend` tries a slightly different approach to the problem.
+philosophy of minimal interaction/interferance with the user, the project, the host's environment configuration, and the `go` command.

 `govend` tries to be good at one thing, vendoring dependencies.

 **govend does not try to:**
 * change any environment variables, including `$GOPATH` (lets not mess with your personal config)
 * create a new golang project for you (govend should work with any project)
 * wrap the `go` command (if `go` gets a major update, we shouldn't break you)
 * dump the dependency manifest in the project root (we hide behind the curtain, not show off)
 * make you maintain the dependency file `internal/_vendor/vendors.yml` (thats lots of copy/paste)

 **govend does try to:**
 * be compatible with any project